CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 * Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison (with array size on the independent axis).
+(The following are the results for timing vs. varing arraysize with blocksize=128)

 ![](images/1.PNG)

 ![](images/7.PNG)

-Based on the figure and data above, regarding scanning, I found the bottleneck for GPU outperforms the GPU is around the arraysize of 2^16, after which the GPU sigificantly speed up than the CPU.
+Based on the figure and data above, regarding scanning, I found the breakpoint for GPU outperforms the GPU is around the arraysize of 2^16, after which the GPU sigificantly speed up than the CPU.
 The CPU shows its adavantage for small arraysize.

 ![](images/2.PNG)